Russell Peters: Personal life

 Peters lives in Los Angeles, California, and owns two homes there.
 He also owns homes in Las Vegas Valley, Nevada, and Vaughan, Ontario.

 In 2010, Peters established the Russell Peters North Peel Scholarship, an award worth up to and intended to finance up to three years of college.
 It will be awarded annually to a student from Judith Nyman Secondary School (formerly North Peel) with a strong academic record and the intention of attending college.

+Peters has been a practitioner of Brazilian jiu-jitsu since 2015, and was promoted to purple belt by Jean Jacques Machado in 2025.

 Relationships

+Peters dated Karenjit Kaur Vohra, a pornographic actress known by her stage name Sunny Leone; the couple broke up in 2007.
 Peters proposed to girlfriend Monica Diaz on 10 July 2010, at the Los Angeles International Airport and announced their engagement via Twitter.
 The couple married on 20 August 2010, at A Little White Wedding Chapel in Las Vegas, Nevada.
 The wedding was attended by about 20 guests, including an Elvis impersonator.
 Soon after, Peters told The Canadian Press that Diaz was pregnant, saying, "Did I get married because she was knocked up?
 I would say that expedited it."
 Their daughter, Crystianna Marie Peters, was born two months early on 14 December 2010.
 In a March 2012 interview, Peters revealed that he and Diaz were divorcing.

 In October 2016, it was announced that Peters was engaged to Ruzanna Khetchian.
 After the engagement was called off, Peters announced on 4 December 2018, via Twitter, that he and his new girlfriend Jennifer Andrade were expecting a child.
 Andrade was the Miss Universe Honduras in 2012.
 In April 2019 it was announced that Andrade had given birth to a boy, whom they named Russell Santiago Peters.
 His relationship with Andrade ended in 2020.

 On 20 February 2022, Peters married Ali Peters at the Ritz Carlton in Dana Point, California.